OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/how-does-aims-works.md

 ## Known limitations

 * **Application analysis frequency.** Application analysis runs every 12 hours.
-After performing a 1CP (One Click Publish), you must wait until the next scheduled analysis to view the updated findings in the AIMS Code Quality Console.
+After performing a 1CP (1-Click Publish), you must wait until the next scheduled analysis to view the updated findings in the AIMS Code Quality Console.
 * **Availability of resolved findings.** Resolved findings are retained in the Code Quality Console for up to 90 days.
 After this period, they are no longer be available.
 * **Detection of new code patterns**.
 Newly introduced code patterns aren't detected retroactively for existing applications.
 To detect these patterns, do a 1-Click Publish on the respective app.